ioninteractive/javascript/README.md

         len;

     // good
-    var items = getItems(),
+    var items = getItems();
-        goSportsTeam = true,
+    var goSportsTeam = true,
         dragonball,
         length,
         i;
     ```

-  - Assign variables at the top of their scope.
-This helps avoid issues with variable declaration and assignment hoisting related issues.
+  - Don't assign variables at the top of their scope (heresy I know).
+While this *can* lead to hoisting issues, these issues are caught by linters and make the code harder to reason about since usage variable could be far from its declaration.

     ```javascript
     // bad
     function() {
+      var name = getName();

       test();
       console.log('doing stuff..');

       //..other stuff..

-      var name = getName();

       if (name === 'test') {
         return false;